Back to Blog

 The amount of mis-information about your heart is astounding.
 Cholesterol is just one of those.

 The foods we currently eat (even if you eat healthy) are vitamin-deficient compared to the foods people ate a hundred years ago.
+You need more than one salad a day to "eat healthy."

 Our ancestors ate a variety of animals, with the organs ("offal") being the most revered.
 Heart, brain, liver, and other organs have certain trace minerals and B-vitamins that are hard to find in such a high quantity in other foods.